Medicines From Plants: Vinblastine, Vincristine, and L-dopa

 Vinblastine and vincristine are both used to treat cancer.
 The medications are extracted from Madagascar periwinkles, but the yield is quite low.
 Researchers are exploring ways to increase the amount of medicinal chemicals made by the plant.
-They are also investing efficient methods to make the drugs synthetically.
+They are also investigating efficient methods to make the drugs synthetically.

 It's important to note that some medicinal plants, including the Madagascar periwinkle, mustn't be eaten to self-treat a disease because they are poisonous.
 In addition, the beneficial substance in a plant may need to be concentrated or modified before it's helpful.
 It may also need to enter the body via a method other than ingestion.

 Vinblastine, Vincristine, and Cancer

 Vinblastine and vincristine have very similar chemical structures.
 Although they work in the same general way, their abilities aren't identical.
 Each is helpful for specific types of cancers.

 Vinblastine is used to treat disorders such as Hodgkin’s disease (or Hodgkin's lymphoma), non-Hodgkin's lymphoma, and testicular cancer.
 It's also used to treat a condition called Langerhans cell histiocytosis, or LCH.
 Langerhans cells are part of the immune system and help the body to fight infections.
 In LCH, too many immature Langerhans cells are made.
 As the cells collect, they form tumors and damage organs.